Frequently Asked Questions

 - Will have externally-facilitated discussions about their findings with consultants, to support decision-making on where we invest and reduce spending safely for better outcomes for children and their families

-- Can use the findings to report on Children and Young Peoples outcomes as part requirements of the Children and Young People (Scotland) Act 2014 regarding children’s services plans and reporting of outcomes.
+- Can use the findings to report on Children and Young Peoples outcomes as part of the requirements of the Children and Young People (Scotland) Act 2014 regarding children’s services plans and reporting of outcomes.

 Before we can begin improving children’s services we need to understand the wellbeing levels of our children and young people.
 The best way to do this is to let them tell us themselves.

-The Realigning Children’s Services programme uses the survey’s findings alongside the local authority’s administrative data on the levels of service provided to children and their families in their area.
+The Realigning Children’s Services programme uses the survey’s findings alongside some selected local authority’s administrative data on the levels of service provided to children and their families in their area.
 This provides a picture of how needs and service provision match.

 Two surveys will be conducted to measure children and young people’s wellbeing: